novuhq/novu/docs/docs/cookbook/introduction.md

    // can be filtered with feed identifiers
    feedIdentifier: ['Marketing', 'Product']

-   // MarkMessageAsEnum.READ => it will mark read all messages
+   // MarkMessageAsEnum.READ => It will mark all messages as read
-   // MarkMessageAsEnum.SEEN => it will mark seen all messages
+   // MarkMessageAsEnum.SEEN => It will mark all messages as seen
-   // MarkMessageAsEnum.UNREAD => it will mark unread all messages
+   // MarkMessageAsEnum.UNREAD => It will mark all messages as unread
-   // MarkMessageAsEnum.UNSEEN => it will mark unseen all messages
+   // MarkMessageAsEnum.UNSEEN => It will mark all messages as unseen
    markAs: MarkMessageAsEnum.Read
 );
 ```